The Army Combat Fitness Test (ACFT): Standards, Scoring and FAQs

 Continue lowering until the body (chest, hips, and thighs) reaches the ground.

-When instructed, soldiers begin pressing back up to the original plank position with the elbows fully extended, reaching the up position.
-Then, they repeat the lowering movement back to the ground, ensuring the chest, hips, and thighs make contact with the floor simultaneously.
+When instructed, soldiers press back up to the original plank position with the elbows fully extended, reaching the up position.
+Then, they repeat the lowering movement back to the ground, ensuring the chest, hips, and thighs simultaneously make contact with the floor.

 Once contact is made, the head, body, and legs remain in their position, and the soldier picks up both arms to create a T-position with the arms extended out to the sides.
 Touching the ground during this movement is allowed.

-Then, the soldier brings the arms and hands back in, placing them back on the ground in the starting position, completing the repetition.
+Then, the soldier returns the arms and hands to the starting position, placing them back on the ground.
+That completes the repetition.
 The goal is to finish as many repetitions as possible in two minutes.

 Sprint-Drag-Carry (SDC)

-The SDC involves five 50-meter shuttles while managing heavy items in a particular fashion or using specific movements to complete the shuttle.
+The SDC involves five 50-meter shuttles.
+Heavy items are managed in a particular fashion, and specific movements are used to complete the shuttle.
 During this event, the weight of equipment and the distance that must be covered are fixed.

-The goal is to complete the required distance in the shortest time possible using the proper technique.
+The goal is to complete the required distance using the proper technique as quickly as possible.

 Proper Technique

 The SDC is a multi-phase event divided into five 50-meter shuttles.
-Once at the starting line and instructed to begin, the soldier sprints down to a line 25 meters away, ensuring to make contact with the line with the foot or hand before turning around and sprinting back.
+Once instructed to begin at the starting line, the soldier sprints down to a line 25 meters away, making contact with the line with a foot or hand before turning around and sprinting back.

 Next, there’s the drag shuttle.
 Soldiers grip a pair of handles attached to a 90-pound sled and begin pulling the sled backward.

-The third phase is the lateral, going down the 25-meter lane and touching that line before doing the same movement back to the start.
+The third phase is the lateral, where soldiers go down the 25-meter lane and touch that line before doing the same movement back to the start.
 For the fourth segment, soldiers pick up two 40-lb kettlebells, one in each hand.

 With the kettlebells, they run the 25-meter path, touch the line with a foot, then run to return to the starting point and put the kettlebells down.
 The final phase is a repeat of the first, involving sprints.